Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits: Preliminaries.

 The proof suggests that even if $\alpha$ is chosen too big (so that condition \eqref{alpha_cond} does not hold) then the algorithm will still converge to arms within this factor of the optimal arm, e.g. if you want an accuracy of $99\%$ choose $\alpha=0.01$.
 The condition on $\alpha$ is not translation invariant suggesting the bound on $\alpha$ and regret bound might be modified and improved under different extensions.
 Nonetheless, the threshold is not merely an artifact of the proof.
 In simulations, given in Section \ref{Simulations}, we note that large values of $\alpha$ may yield a recurrent chain.
 From a practical stand point, this can be easily rectified by slowly decreasing $\alpha$.
 Alternatively, decreasing $\alpha$ every time $a_\star(t)$ changes will likely yield a logarithmic regret.

 Notice the form of Theorem \ref{main_theorem} is interesting.
-The transient probability $Q$, which is commonly analysed in the stability theory of Markov chains, can be interpreted the initial cost of exploration.
+The transient probability $Q$, which is commonly analysed in the stability theory of Markov chains, can be interpreted as the initial cost of exploration.
 Then after the last time $\{ p_{a^\star}(t) \leq 1/2\}$ holds, the Markov chain undergoes a transient stage where probability of the optimal arm converges to $1$ at rate $1/t$.

-For Theorem \ref{2nd_theorem}, cooling schedules of the form $\alpha_t = {1}/{\log (t+1)}$ (or in our case $\alpha_p = {1}/{(1-\log p)} $) are readily employed for the analysis of optimization in Markov chains, see \cite{bertsimas1993,hajek}.
+For Theorem \ref{3rd_theorem}, cooling schedules similar to \eqref{alpha_2nd_cond_III} are readily employed for the analysis of optimization in Markov chains, see \cite{bertsimas1993} and \cite{hajek}.
 This was the initial motivation for this learning parameter.
-However, replacing the logarithm in \eqref{alpha_2nd_cond} with a more slowly increasing function improves the regret bound.
-This bears out in Theorem \ref{3rd_theorem}, where the additional factor is of the order $\log ( e+\log(T))$.
-This function is very slowly increasing, e.g. $\log(e+\log(T))\leq 8$ for $T= 10^{1000}$ (achieving $T$ floating point operations is many orders of magnitude beyond modern computing power).
+The regret from the Lai and Robbins' lower-bound is known to be of order $\log T$ \cite{lai1985asymptotically}.
+There is a further multiplicative factor of $\log ( e+\log(T))$ in Theorem \ref{3rd_theorem}.
+However, we note that this function is very slowly increasing, e.g. $\log(e+\log(T))\leq 8$ for $T= 10^{1000}$ (achieving $T$ floating point operations is many orders of magnitude beyond modern computing power).
 So from a practical stand point this factor has negligible impact on the regret.
-This, along with Theorem~\ref{4th_theorem}, emphasises the point that any disparity from $\log (T)$ regret can be controlled and made arbitrarily small by simple adjustments to the basic algorithm.
-For Theorem~\ref{4th_theorem} one can note from the proof that monotonicity of $l$ can be replaced by requirement that $l(t)\sim l_1(t)$, where $l_1(t)$ is monotone.
-Then, Theorem~\ref{4th_theorem} becomes an extension of Theorem~\ref{2nd_theorem} and Theorem~\ref{3rd_theorem}.
-This happens however, at the expense of having a non-explicit constant $C$ in the upper bound for the regret function
+This, along with Theorem~\ref{4th_theorem}, emphasizes the point that any disparity from $\log (T)$ regret can be controlled and made arbitrarily small by simple adjustments to the basic algorithm.
+In the case of SAMBA operating with averaged rewards, again we see dependence on the gap $\Delta$.
+However, since we now allow ourselves to estimate rewards, we can estimate $\Delta$.
+For example, if there is one optimal arm, we can let $\hat \Delta = \hat r_{a_\star} - \max_{a\neq a^\star} \hat r_a$ and then select $\alpha$ so that the conditions of Theorem \ref{ThrmAv} are satisfied. \footnote{Note, if there is more than one optimal arm then that $\hat \Delta = \hat r_{a_\star} - \max_{a\neq a^\star} \hat r_a$ goes to zero.
+However, by the Law of Iterated Logarithm, all optimal arms must be within an error $ \epsilon_a := \sqrt{\log \log t_a/t_a}$ of their mean.
+Thus we can take $\hat \Delta := \hat r_{a_\star} - \max_{a} \{ \hat r_a : \hat r_a + \epsilon_{a} < \hat r_{a^\star } - \epsilon_{a^\star } \}$ instead.}